 A Basic Savings Account

 Often opened alongside a checking account, a basic savings account allows you to set aside money for day-to-day expenses, unexpected large purchases, an emergency fund, or more while earning interest.
 You can easily transfer funds between your checking and savings account as needed or even set up automatic transfers into your savings (like a little bit from your take-home pay each month).
-Having a savings account connected with your checking may also come with additional benefits, like USB Round Up.
-When enrolled, you can “round up” debit card purchases to the nearest dollar and automatically move that money into savings.

 Both low and higher-yield savings accounts are available, although the latter may include a higher minimum opening balance or monthly fees.